GoogleCloudPlatform/apigee-samples/drupal-developer-portal/README.md

 Now we will configure our Drupal Devoper Portal and expose our Apigee API product through it

+### Launch Marketplace Solution

+Follow the [documentation](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/get-started-cloud-marketplace) to deploy the Drupal portal infrastructure using the Marketplace Apigee Developer Portal Kickstart solution.
+* Be sure to [enable HTTPS](https://cloud.google.com/apigee/docs/api-platform/publish/drupal/apigee-cloud-marketplace-customize#https) under Networking during portal configuration.
+All other configurations can be left with default values.
+* Note: if your portal has errors or does not load properly check Cloud Logging for details as it may fail silently with issues like org policy restrictions.

 ### Finish Portal Configuration and Sync with Apigee

-Here we will enter our portal for the first time and sync it with our Apigee organization
+Here we will enter our portal, configure its admin account, and sync it with our Apigee organization

 1. Navigate to the [Deployment Manager Deployments](https://console.cloud.google.com/dm/deployments) page in the GCP.
 Find your Drupal deployment and click into it
 2. Once your portal has finished initializing, access your app using the https site link and sign into your app using the basic auth credentials